-How to Find A Reliable National Commercial HVAC & Refrigeration Vendor
+How to Find A Reliable Commercial HVAC and Refrigeration Vendor

 Regardless of your preventative maintenance due diligence, it is likely (especially if you manage multiple locations) the extra workload may result in an equipment malfunction of some capacity.

-When that time comes, so often does the necessity to make a repair vs. replace decision.
+When that time comes, so often does the necessity to make a commercial HVAC repair vs. replace decision.
 It’s a strategic determination that every Facility Manager has to make fairly frequently.

 Unfortunately, it’s not always an easy choice.
 There’s no secret sauce to tell you when the perfect time to pull the trigger on an HVAC replacement should be.
 Instead, it’s a calculated call that takes into account a number of variables.

 To make life a bit easier, here are some of the items you may want to take into consideration the next time you’re trying to make the correct repair vs. replace decision for your company.

 Repair Costs and Frequency